wooheemusic/njss/README.md

 This module enables classname-based css-in-js.

 ## Restrictions
-- A css rule disallows any other selectors except one class selector and optionally pseudo selectors. (or throws an error in dev mode)
+- A css rule disallows any other selectors except one class selector and optionally pseudo selectors.
 - A css rule has a unique classname.
-- A class attribute of an DOM element has only one classname.
+- A class attribute of a DOM element has only one classname.

 > I think we have no reason to use css-in-js unless we follow the restrictions.
 We have to re-use sets of css properties under the javascript overwriting merge rule, not in css weird priority rules.